School of Education - Undergraduate Progams

 This cluster aims to deepen the knowledge about key aspects of human development processes and models for normal development.
 This cluster will enable exposure to specific programs in the education system for children with and without special needs.
 In addition, students will recognize models of educational systems consulting processes and acquire the primary role of educational-therapeutic interventions with populations with and without disabilities.
 This cluster will include a sub-cluster which will deal with education of children with hearing impairment.

 This cluster will deepen various aspects of entrepreneurship and innovation in education with a focus on both theory and practice at the global, national and local level.
 The cluster will focus on formal and informal education system, including youth groups, NGOs and business organizations dealing with education while addressing to broad educational issues including social inequality.

 This cluster will focus on digital learning processes in formal and informal education, adult training, higher education, people with special needs and the implementation of innovative technologies in teaching and learning.

 Applicants who are undecided regarding the primary cluster can choose Education.
 The choice of the primary cluster will be made at the end of the first academic year.

 For more information, please visit the Hebrew website of the School of Education.

-The candidate should specify the two clusters of choice in his/her application form.
+The candidate should specify the clusters of choice in his/her application form.

-Candidates are required to take the psychometric entrance examination and achieve a minimum grade 540, and have a minimum grade of 590 (which is the grade between high school matriculation exam and the psychometric exam).
+Candidates are required to take the psychometric entrance examination and achieve a minimum grade 540, and have a combined grade of 580 (which is the grade between high school matriculation exam and the psychometric exam).